- Learn how to prepare tapas in a cooking class in Barcelona

 - Visit some of the highlights of Andalusia, like Seville, Ronda, and Málaga

-|Day 1||Arrival in Spain - Self-Guided Barcelona Tour||Barcelona|
+|Day 1||Arrive in Spain, Self-Guided Barcelona Tour||Barcelona|

-|Day 2||Private Tour of Barcelona by Land & Air||Barcelona|
+|Day 2||Tour Barcelona by Land & Air||Barcelona|

 |Day 3||Private Cooking Class with a Master Chef||Barcelona|

-|Day 4||Private Transfer to Álava - Zaragoza City Tour & Wine Experience||Elciego|
+|Day 4||Transfer to Álava, Zaragoza City Tour & Wine Experience||Elciego|

-|Day 5||Private Transfer to Bilbao - La Rioja Wine Tour||Bilbao|
+|Day 5||Transfer to Bilbao, La Rioja Wine Tour||Bilbao|

-|Day 6||City Tour of Bilbao||Bilbao|
+|Day 6||Tour the City of Bilbao||Bilbao|

-|Day 7||Day Trip to San Sebastián - Explore the Basque Coast||Bilbao|
+|Day 7||Day Trip to San Sebastián, Explore the Basque Coast||Bilbao|

-|Day 8||Private Transfer to León - Road Trip along the Cantabria Coast||León|
+|Day 8||Transfer to León, Road Trip along the Cantabria Coast||León|

-|Day 9||Private Transfer to Madrid - Salamanca City Tour||Madrid|
+|Day 9||Transfer to Madrid & Salamanca City Tour||Madrid|

-|Day 11||Free Day in Madrid - Evening Flamenco Experience||Madrid|
+|Day 11||Free Day in Madrid, Evening Flamenco Experience||Madrid|

-|Day 12||Day Trip to Toledo – Private City Tour & Gourmet Lunch||Madrid|
+|Day 12||Day Trip to Toledo, Private City Tour & Gourmet Lunch||Madrid|

 |Day 15||Visit an Olive Oil Estate||Seville|

-|Day 16||Private Transfer to Málaga - Wine Tour in Ronda||Malaga|
+|Day 16||Transfer to Málaga & Wine Tour in Ronda||Málaga|

-|Day 18||Day Trip to Granada - Tour the Alhambra||Malaga|
+|Day 18||Day Trip to Granada, Tour the Alhambra||Málaga|

-|Day 19||Private Transfer from Málaga to Córdoba||Córdoba|
+|Day 19||Transfer to Córdoba||Córdoba|

-|Day 20||Private City Tour of Córdoba||Córdoba|
+|Day 20||Tour the City of Córdoba||Córdoba|

 The Poble Espanyol is also fun to visit.
 Constructed in 1929, this open-air museum features over 100 recreated buildings in the style of traditional Spanish villages.
-When the sun goes down over the city, make sure you're near the Magic Fountain of Montjuic, named for the dazzling display of water and colored lights that occur after dark.
+When the sun goes down over the city, make sure you're near the Magic Fountain of Montjuïc, named for the dazzling display of water and colored lights that occur after dark.
 It's the best free show in the city, one whose effect is heightened by the hundreds of spectators and a communal atmosphere.

 After breakfast, meet your local guide who will whisk you away in a chauffeured vehicle for a half-day tour.
 First, visit Park Güell.
 Located atop Carmel Hill in north Barcelona, this UNESCO World Heritage Site is a fine example of Gaudí's boundary-pushing modernist style.
 Next up is the Sagrada Família, the iconic Roman Catholic basilica that's an impressive mix of gothic, Catalan-modernism, and Art Nouveau architectural styles.
 Despite construction on the church beginning in 1882, it's still technically listed as being under construction and was only consecrated in 2010.

-Then you'll head to the famous boulevard Passeig de Grácia.
-It's home to upscale boutiques as well as two buildings by Gaudí.
-The first is the Casa Mila apartment building, which earned the nickname "La Pedrera" because its facade resembles a stone quarry.
-Casa Batlló is another modernist masterpiece of a residential building.
-Locals have christened it Casa dels Ossos, or "House of Bones" due to the skeletal nature of its design.
+Then, head to the famous boulevard Passeig de Gràcia, home to upscale boutiques as well as two residential buildings by Gaudí: the Casa Mila apartment building, nicknamed "La Pedrera" because its façade resembles a stone quarry; and Casa Batlló, christened Casa dels Ossos, or "House of Bones," due to the skeletal nature of its design.
 After touring Barcelona's streets, take to the skies on a short helicopter tour.
 This excursion lasts a brisk 10 minutes, during which you'll be able to look down on every major landmark in the city, as well as the impressive coastline.